Amy lost 50 lb*

 Taking a turn

-After I found success with WW at the university, I quit my job to become a Wellness Coach.
+After I found success with WW at the university, I quit my job to become a WW Coach.
 I love watching members’ transformations — it’s like seeing caterpillars become butterflies.
 Through my members, I’ve also learned to move more.
 One member introduced me to Kangoo, which is a cardio workout using rebound boots.
 The boots take pressure off my joints, while the high-energy music keeps me moving.
 Now, we hold classes in our WW Studio, too!
 I also started taking PiYo classes, which is a combination of Pilates and yoga.
 It involves doing yoga poses at a faster-moving pace.
 The moves strengthen and stretch my body.

 Making time for us